Feeling the Strength of the Tree: How to Heal from Toxic Relationships Using Psilocybin

 How to Heal from Toxic Relationships

 In intimate relationships, a pattern of wronging and taking by one person fits neatly with patterns of being wronged and always giving by another person.
 The pattern exists between the two people.
-The pattern is NOT about the people themselves, but rather a dance that the two people are doing to heal something that might be problematic for each party as a result of personal or even ancestral trauma.
+The pattern is NOT about the people themselves, whether they’re good or bad or right or wrong, but rather a dance that the two people are doing to try to heal something that might be problematic for each party as a result of personal and ancestral trauma.
 It can be incredibly difficult to see the “dance” while you’re also doing the dance so sacred medicines help us “stop the world”, take a breath and step outside of ourselves to see.

 When one person loves another person, the love usually has to do with one person’s acknowledgement of the other person’s essence, not the dance that that person is doing.
 Mutual love is an acknowledgement of one another’s essence as something beautiful and attractive.
 But our essence doesn’t always inform the dance that we do in our lives and what notes we play as our “song”.